Skip to main content

 • Set up alerts for indexation spikes

-• Monitor crawl error rate changes
+• Monitor crawl error rate changes by crawler type

 • Track organic traffic to parameter URLs